Point of Sale via Shopify

 When it comes to the very practical sales process, you most likely have in-store transactions, online orders, returns, and refunds.

-If you're coming from a system where your POS and webshop are not synchronized, it can quickly become overwhelming.
+If you're coming from a system where your POS and your webshop aren't synchronized, it can quickly become overwhelming.

 A Better Customer Experience

-Synchronized Inventory Management Brings Flexibility to Your Customers
+Synchronized Inventory Management Creates Flexibility for Your Customers

-Does a customer in your physical store not have the option to take the product home immediately?
+Does a customer in your physical store not have the opportunity to take the product home immediately?
 No problem!
-With Shopify's POS, you can easily sell the product to the customer in the store and have it shipped to their home.
-The order will automatically be included in your online orders, so your inventory staff knows what needs to be done.
-The same applies if a customer is interested in a product that is not available in the store they are visiting.
-With Shopify POS, you can easily sell the product from your online inventory and send it to the customer.
+With Shopify's POS, you can easily sell the product in-store and have it shipped directly to them.
+The order will automatically be included in your online orders, so your warehouse staff knows what needs to be done.
+The same goes if a customer is interested in a product not available at the store they visit.
+With Shopify POS, you can effortlessly sell the product from your online inventory and send it to the customer.

 No more missing out on sales because the customer doesn't feel like coming back for the product.

-Additionally, with a synchronized POS system, you can offer your customers the option to return products purchased in the store via the online store and vice versa.
+Moreover, with a synchronized POS system, you can offer your customers the option to return products bought in the store through the online shop and vice versa.

 Local Pickup

-Shopify's POS makes it easier than ever to offer your customers the option to pick up their order at the nearest store.
-Save on shipping costs and create more opportunities to engage directly with your customer.
+Shopify's POS makes it easier than ever to offer your customers the option to pick up their orders at the nearest store.
+Save money on shipping and create more opportunities to connect with your customer.

 Pop-up stores and conferences

-Since Shopify's POS system operates via an iPad—and can even be set up on your iPhone with a wireless card reader—you can take your store out into the world at any time.
+Since Shopify's POS system operates through an iPad - and can even be set up on your iPhone - with a wireless card reader, you can take your store out into the world at any time.
 From pop-up stores to markets and conferences.

 Much more marketing